-The idea is to anchor customers expectations high enough with the expensive item so that when they finally see the lowered priced product it feels like a steal.
+The idea is to anchor customers’ expectations high enough with the expensive item so that it feels like a steal when they finally see the lowered-priced product.

 A good example of this trick in action is when buying a car.
 Usually, the car salesperson shows a customer an expensive car, anchoring the perception of the price at the high end.

 Then they show them mid-range cars, which seem so much cheaper than the expensive car that customers often decide to buy these.

 This trick is also used in real estate listing.
 Real estate agents will often show you high-priced properties before taking you to moderately priced ones.
 A move aimed at increasing your estimation of the property.

 Wrapping up on psychological tricks to price your products

 Competing on price is the fastest way to the bottom.
 If you can master these science-backed pricing tricks, you will never have to lower your price again because of a competitor.

 Understanding these simple psychological tips will give you the superpower and magic wand, if you like, to set your price at your desired point and still have customers lining up to buy from you.